chryspenalber/social-links-profile/README.md

 - Improve accessibility with ARIA attributes.
 - Experiment with more advanced animations using CSS.
-- Add JavaScript for dynamic interactions (e.g., dark mode toggle).
+- Add JavaScript for dynamic interactions (e.g., light/dark mode toggle).

 ### Useful Resources